protegeproject/swrltab-plugin/README.md

 # swrltab-plugin

-*The SWRLTab Plugin has not yet been released.
-This plugin and related libraries are built using the latest 4.1.0 pre-release version of the OWLAPI and the current Protégé 5.0.0 Beta has not yet been updated to use this version.
-The upcoming Beta 18 release of Protégé will use the latest OWLAPI version.
-The SWRLTab plugin will be released at the same time.*

-*However, a standalone SWRLTab is currently available [here](https://github.com/protegeproject/swrltab).
-It contains all the functionality of the Protégé SWRLTab plugin.
-The [SWRLTab build project](https://github.com/protegeproject/swrltab-project) can also be used to build this standalone application and will ensure that the components it depends on are also built.*

-This repository contains the SWRLAPI-based SWRLTab plugin for the Protégé 5.0+ Desktop ontology editor.
+This repository contains the SWRLAPI-based SWRLTab plugin for the Protégé 5.0 Desktop ontology editor.
+Note that the plugin will work only in version 5.0.0-Beta-21 and later.

 Plugin documentation can be found [here](https://github.com/protegeproject/swrltab-plugin/wiki).
 Documentation for the SWRLAPI can be found [here](https://github.com/protegeproject/swrlapi/wiki).